plaetzchen79/ngx-printer-demo/README.md

 ```

 ## Event of print window
-If you want to check whether the print window is open or not subscribe to obserbable
+If you want to check whether the print window is open or not subscribe to observable
 *$printWindowOpen*

 ```javascript